 4. Then once you have clicked the button ‘Click to Receive GPX file…’, go to your phone’s email browser, and open the ‘Your GPX Downloads’ email and click on one of the files, or press and hold finger on file icon to reveal pop-up menu in Step 6.

-6. For clear step-by-step instructions for importing GPXs into Guru Maps click here.
+6. For clear step-by-step instructions for importing GPXs into Guru Maps click here for Apple iOS and here for Google Android, and for OS Maps, here.

 The most-recently traditional way to navigate is using paper sheet maps, produced by Ordnance Survey (OS).
 These are simply excellent maps.
 Buying (or borrowing) them, pondering them, and learning to use them is a worthwhile journey of its own.
 Maps are artworks, ink on wood-pulp, giving you an eagle’s view of the land.
 A compass helps a lot too.
 If you want to maintain this paper tradition of maps, get reading – practice is essential.
 There are various navigation courses available, but nothing beats trying and getting lost.